Advanced Technology Lenses

 Are there different types of lenses for me to choose from?

 - Monofocal IOLs – Basic cataract lens.
-Will improve symptoms caused by cataract and depending on Rx, can help improve distance vision.
+Will improve symptoms caused by cataracts and depending on Rx, can help improve distance vision.

 - Toric IOLs – Reduces or eliminates corneal astigmatism while greatly improving distance vision in patients.